feathersjs/docs/services/readme.md

 app.use('/my-service', new MyService());
 ```

 All of the database adapters are simply wrapper functions that accept a configuration and return an object or class that implements the `service interface`.
 Here's a simplified example of what a database adapter looks like.
 The callbacks are optional, so they've been removed.
 Also, it's using a fake `awesomeDb` package with fake methods for demonstration purposes.
+Keep in mind that services don't have to use databases.
+You could easily replace the database in the following example with a package that uses some API, like pulling in GitHub stars or stock ticker data.

 ```js
 // Bring in the db package.